-4.3.10 Prohibitting the Authentication of Source IP Address and Zero-domain
+4.3.10 Prohibitting the Authentication of Source IP Address

 Under the default circumstance, the router will authenticate the Authenticable Source IP Address of the received route update.
 If this address is illegal, the router update will then be rejected.